Home » Symptoms » Cat Symptoms A-Z » Watery Nasal Discharge

 It is important to keep the cat well hydrated, as fluid intake helps fight infections and keeps the mucous membranes moist.
 Fresh water should be available at all times, and if necessary, the veterinarian can also advise on how to increase fluid intake.

-However, medications or specific treatments should only be used after consulting with the veterinarian to avoid unwanted side effects or interactions.
+However, medications or specific treatments should only be used after consultation with the veterinarian to avoid unwanted side effects or interactions.

 Outlook on current research